 in a moment…

-In the moment you feel bad, you can begin and bring this practice to what you’re feeling, or to whatever you’re thinking.
+In the moment you feel bad, you can begin to bring this practice to what you’re feeling, or to whatever you’re thinking.

 Say, “it’s okay” to yourself and mean it as you begin to reflect on how okay it is that you are wherever you are, mentally, emotionally or physically…